chinchalinchin/scrilla/README.md

 23. Wire DDM functionality into API.

-30. CTRL+F 'output.debug' and change error messages to 'output.info'.
+24. CTRL+F 'output.debug' and change error messages to 'output.info'.

+25. Use annotations to allow users to annotate functions for cashflows and other objects.

 ### NOTES